williamouyang/okta.github.io/_source/_posts/2015-05-08-software-engineering-design-principles.md

 * Make decisions

 With every new feature we add, developers are responsible for ensuring that their designs provide visibility into these dimensions.
-In order to make this as simple as possible we've invested in the following:
+In order to make this an efficient process we've invested in:

-* Runtime logging control filtering by level, class, tenant, user
+* Runtime logging control toggling by level, class, tenant, user
 * Creation of dashboards and alerts is self-service
 * Every developer has access to metrics and anonymous unstructured data
 * Request ID generated at edge is passed along at every layer of stack for correlation
-* Automation platform for common operational tasks like taking threaddumps
+* Engineering control panel for common operational tasks like taking threaddumps

-Some of the technologies we use to gain visibility are: PagerDuty, RedShift, Zabbix, ThousandEyes, Boundary, Pingdom, App Dynamics, Splunk, ELK, S3.
+Technologies we use to gain visibility include: PagerDuty, RedShift, Zabbix, ThousandEyes, Boundary, Pingdom, App Dynamics, Splunk, ELK, S3.

 ## 4. Make Failure Cheap

 Every software system will experience failures and all code has bugs.
 While we constantly work at having fewer, it's unrealistic to assume they won't occur.
-So in addition to investing in prevention, we invest in making failure cheap.
+So, in addition to investing in prevention, we invest in making failure cheap.

-When it comes to the cost of failure, it becomes significantly more expensive to fix a failure the further out on the development time line going from requirements gathering through development &amp; testing out to running in production.[^agile-cost-curve]
+The cost of failure becomes significantly more expensive further out on the development timeline.
+Making adjustments during requirements gather and design are significantly cheaper than finding issues in production.[^agile-cost-curve]

 ![cost curve of development](/assets/img/2015-05-08-software-engineering-design-principles-agile-cost-curve.png)

-One fundamental we take from both Agile and XP is to invest in pushing failure as early in the development time line as possible.
+One fundamental we take from both Agile and XP is to invest in pushing failure as early in the development timeline as possible.
 We mitigate failures from poor requirements gathering by iterating quickly with the customer as described in Principle 1.
 Once we get to design and development we make failure cheap through:

-* Design reviews with stake holders ahead of writing code
+* Design reviews with stakeholders ahead of writing code
-* TDD - developers write all tests for their code, test isn't a separate phase from development
+* TDD - developers write all tests for their code; test isn't a separate phase from development
 * Keeping master stable - check-in to master is gated by passing all unit, functional and UI tests
-* Developers can trigger CI on any topic branch, CI is massively parallelized over a cloud of fast machines
+* Developers can trigger CI on any topic branch; CI is massively parallelized over a cloud of fast machines

 Since our testing phase is done during development the next phase is production